UweKeim/ZetaProducerHtmlCompressor/README.md

 # Zeta Html Compressor

-A .NET port of Google’s htmlcompressor library to minify HTML source code.
+A .NET port of Google’s HtmlCompressor library to minify HTML source code.

 [![Build state](https://travis-ci.org/UweKeim/ZetaProducerHtmlCompressor.svg?branch=master)](https://travis-ci.org/UweKeim/ZetaProducerHtmlCompressor "Travis CI build status")

 ## Introduction

-This project is a port of [Google's Java htmlcompressor library](https://code.google.com/p/htmlcompressor/) to remove extra whitespaces, comments and other unneeded characters without breaking the content structure.
+This project is a port of [Google's Java HtmlCompressor library](https://code.google.com/p/htmlcompressor/) to remove extra whitespaces, comments and other unneeded characters without breaking the content structure.

 ## Usage

 Simply include the [NuGet package](https://www.nuget.org/packages/ZetaProducerHtmlCompressor/) into your project.

-See [Minify HTML with inline CSS/JavaScript for MVC C# as a filter/attribute] (https://gist.github.com/herman1vdb/a026e84330b481448b17) as an example implementation (includes CSS and JavaScript minification using `System.Web.Optimization` bundling library).
+See "[Minify HTML with inline CSS/JavaScript for MVC C# as a filter/attribute](https://gist.github.com/herman1vdb/a026e84330b481448b17)" as an example implementation (includes CSS and JavaScript minification using `System.Web.Optimization` bundling library).

 ## History